ESNFranceG33kTeam/CosmoAppy/modules/event/README.md

 ## Post

-- To create a new attendee :
+- To create a new attendee and increment the spot taken of the event :

 ```bash
 curl -X POST "https://${MYSERVER}/${SECURE}/event_attendees" \